blahcat/blahcat.github.io/content/2020-06-15-playing_with_self_reference_pml4_entry.md

 002B 00000000`00000000 00000000`ffffffff Data RW Ac 3 Bg Pg P  Nl 00000cf3
 ```

-There's more to say about the Segmentation, but for our purpose (reminder: _how does the CPU goes from VA to PA?_)
+There is plenty more to say about the segmentation mechanism on x86, but for our purpose (reminder: _how does the CPU goes from VA to PA?_), we'll stick to those basic highlights.

 ### Paging